spxbhuhb/z2-schematic/README.md

 * create patches that contain only the changes
 * apply patches to previous versions

+You can think of schematic classes as view models with benefits.

 The library has a runtime part and a Kotlin compiler plugin that transforms the code.

 ## Overview